 The idyllic setting of the Greenmead Historical Park in Livonia, Michigan is the home of a semi-annual flea market held by the Greenmead Historical Society.

 Located on National Registry of Historic Places plus home to the first barn built in Livonia, this lush park features an 1820’s homestead, historical village, and picnic facilities.
-The park plays host to several events and one of the most beloved of the area is the Greenmead Flea Market held twice a year in June and September.
+The park plays host to several events and one of the most beloved of the area is the Greenmead Flea Market which is held once a year in June, and sometimes in September.

 Often called one of the best flea markets in the area, the Greenmead Flea Market is widely attended by people from all over Michigan and the surrounding states.
 It’s a quality flea market where you never know what you’ll find.